turjoy-real/FormBasic/README.md

 ## Step 3: Navigating through the screens

-Now that you have successfully run the app, let's modify it.
+Now that you have successfully run the app, let's play with it.

 1. "Get Started" button takes to "Signup Screen"
 2. "Sign in instead" text button takes to "Login Screen"